SeanLewisIRE/dev-portfolio/README.md

 Personal portfolio site for Sean Lewis

 <h2>Summary</h2>
-This site is to allow users to view the progress of the author as a developer, view what languages and technologies they have used, projects they have worked on and get in contact with the autor if they wish.
+<p>This site is to allow users to view the progress of the author as a developer, view what languages and technologies they have used,

-Currently features the following functions:
+projects they have worked on and get in contact with the autor if they wish. </p>

+Current Features:
 <ul>
   <li>Mobile-first layout</li>
   <li>Responsive design</li>